martiningram/tennis-stan/README.md

 * scipy
 * dateutil

-Feel free to post an issue if something doesn't work.
+Please post an issue if something doesn't work!